 Indoor and Outdoor Venues

 Hours: 9 am–4:30 pm, daily, unless otherwise posted.
 This dramatic building offers panoramic views of the lake and preserve.
-The open interior offers banquet and meeting space, a classroom, nature and history exhibits, and a cafe.
+The open interior offers banquet and meeting space, a classroom, preserve information, and a cafe.
 Learn more »

 An amphitheater, fountain and native garden make an ideal setting for a variety of special programs, events, outdoor celebrations, and our annual summer concerts series.
 The native garden showcases flowers and foliage, a sculptured fountain, wooden pergola and gazebo, wood and wrought iron benches and winding red brick walkways.
 Volunteer gardeners help tend to its seasonal needs.
 The garden also shows homeowners how to create their own beautiful landscapes using low-maintenance native plants.

 North Bay Pavilion

 Situated on the scenic North Bay, this striking outdoor pavilion and adjacent open area are perfect for a corporate picnic, outdoor wedding, family reunion or other lakeside events.
 Permits are required for exclusive use of the North Bay Pavilion and for use of open areas in the preserve for groups of 25 or more.
 The Pavilion can accommodate 50 to 600 guests, and offers reserved parking, water and electric services, restroom facilities, picnic tables, 2’ x 4’ charcoal grill, sand volleyball court, fishing pier, stone fireplace, plus accessibility to all of Independence Grove’s open spaces and hiking trails.
 For reservations and to learn more about catering arrangements »